DarrylSimpson/README-Generator/Develop/generatedREADME.md

   ## Description

-  helps to generate a README
+  helps to generate a README.md

   ## Table of Contents